kcostya/call-for-code-fires/README.md

 ### Future Work

 Due to the size of our dataset, and the limitations of the machines we were training on, we were unable to use a higher temporal and spatial resolution.
 We believe that with higher resolution, our model's predictive power would be greatly enhanced.
-Preliminary runs at a 3hr resolution show [ discuss specific scores here ] , which is a [ specific score ] improvement over the 12hr resolution.

 Access to larger machines would also allow us to produce a longer-range forecast.
 With our current architecture, our features include not only those from the current time-step, but also those from the previous _N_ time-steps, where _N_ is equal to the number of time-steps we wish to forecast.
 This is very expensive, and we were limited to forecasting only 2 days.
 Even with a 2 day forecast, we were able to achieve [ discuss specific scores here ] , which is a [ specific  ]% improvement over the baseline 2 day forecast of [Fscore: 0.632, Precision: 0.611, Recall: 0.686].
 With an extended forecast, fire agencies could better prepare themselves and advise the community in times of increased fire danger.